Folk healer: US Appalachian Mountain region

+Before colonization by white Europeans, native medicine men and women practiced healing throughout Appalachia and the greater United States.

+Colonizers later brought their own folk healing practices and adapted them to use native plants found on the land.
 Granny women are purported to be healers and midwives in Southern Appalachia and the Ozarks, claimed by a few academics as practicing from the 1880s to the 1930s.
 They are theorized to be usually elder women in the community and may have been the only practitioners of health care in the poor rural areas of Appalachia.
 They are often thought not to have expected or received payment and were respected as authorities on herbal healing and childbirth.
 They are mentioned by John C. Campbell in The Southern Highlander and His Homeland:

 There is something magnificent in many of the older women with their stern theology – part mysticism, part fatalism – and their deep understanding of life. ..."Granny" – and one may be a grandmother young in the mountains – if she has survived the labor and tribulation of her younger days, has gained freedom and a place of irresponsible authority in the home hardly rivaled by the men of the family. ...Though superstitious she has a fund of common sense, and she is a shrewd judge of character.
 In sickness, she is the first to be consulted, for she is generally something of an herb doctor, and her advice is sought by the young people of half the countryside in all things from a love affair to putting a new web in the loom.

 The Foxfire books, consisting of 12 original books, is a collection of written entries that have been comprised to preserve Appalachian culture.
 Inside these books, readers can find a variety of recipes, how-tos, and descriptions of what it was like to live in rural Appalachia before technology was widely adopted.
 These books have been viewed as a source of the very intimate daily life of rural Appalachians throughout history and are believed to perpetuate the values and belief systems of the people of the time, and, arguably, of the region today.

 Foxfire volume 11 specifically elaborates on common herbal remedies and healing procedures of historic Appalachia, all of which had been created and passed down through families and folk healers.
 Book 11 also details tasks such as how to grow a successful garden, beekeeping, and the effective and proper ways to preserve food.

 Folk medicine in Appalachia has historically included non-traditional methods of treating skin cancer.
 In the early 1900s, for example, a Virginia man named Thomas Raleigh Carter became renowned for his prowess in healing skin cancer in addition to his midwifery.
 Although he was a minister, his treatments focused on the application or ingestion of specific herbs and plants rather than on faith in a higher power.
 Carter kept his formula secret, even from his immediate family, and treated many people for lesions and skin conditions believed to be cancerous.